ultralytics/ultralytics/docs/en/hub/cloud-training.md

 # Cloud Training

-Ultralytics provides a web-based cloud training platform, enabling rapid and streamlined deployment of custom object detection models.
-Users benefit from a straightforward interface that facilitates the selection of their desired dataset and training method.
-Ultralytics further streamlines the process by offering a diverse array of pre-built options and architectural configurations.
+[Ultralytics HUB](https://hub.ultralytics.com/) provides a web-based cloud training platform, enabling rapid and streamlined deployment of custom object detection models.
+Users benefit from a straightforward interface that facilitates the selection of datasets and training methods.
+Ultralytics further streamlines the process by offering a diverse array of pre-trained models to start training from.

 ![cloud training cover](https://github.com/ultralytics/ultralytics/assets/19519529/cbfdb3b8-ad35-44a6-afe6-61ec0b8e8b8d)